martypdx/backend-quiz/QUIZ.md

 ## Rules

-* You must complete this work on your own within the alotted time
+* You must complete this work on your own within the allotted time
   * Keep a good commit history to show progression of work.
 * You may use normal resources that a software developer uses on the job (docs, google, your prior work)
 * You may install npm packages of your choosing